Skip to main content

 It was late afternoon when Prabhavati stood on the balcony outside her room and spotted Bondita walking towards the mango orchards.
 Aniruddha followed her a few steps back carefully, turning every now and then to see if anyone spotted them, consciously.
 Prabhavati hid behind a curtain and smiled.
 Oh, how it feels to be young.

 "You should keep your word."
-She reminded him. "aren't you always saying that?"
-She looked around as she got up on a tree.
+She reminded him.
+"Aren't you always saying that?"
+She looked around as she got up in a tree.
 Aniruddha suddenly looked taken aback and stared around to see if anyone spotted them.

 "Come up.
 It's a good view."
 She urged.